-0 Course title Organization and Planning of Transport Level of course first cycle Teaching method lecture Person responsible for the course Wojciech Lewicki E-mail address to the person Wojciech.Lewicki@zut.edu.pl Course code (if applicable) WEKON-1-67-L ECTS points 4 Semester winter/summer Language of instruction english Hours per week 1 Hours per semester 15 Objectives of the course The explore the contemporary "urban transportation problem," that extends beyond satisfying mobility needs into addressing the impact of transportation choices on equity, congestion, air pollution, safety, urban sprawl, Looks at how transportation planners craft projects and policies that are both technically sound and politically feasible, introducing (and critiquing) some of the tools and skills used by professionals in this field.
-Provides an overview of alternatives available to transportation planners, as they attempt to reduce the public's need for long and unnecessary motorized travel and shift the movement of people to more socially efficient modes such as walking, biking, and public transit Entry requirements No requirements.
-Course contents Introduction and course overview History of the urban transport system and its impact on urban form The Evolution of the Transportation Planning Process The Evolution of the Transportation Planning Process (II) Trends in modal choice, plausible determinants Transport planning as a technocratic activity Managing the automobile Transport Planning in the information age Walking and cycling in the city (bike share) Transport Finance Assessment methods Giving methods (informative lecture, story, descricpion, explanation) Problem methods (problem lecture) Activating methods (cases methods, situational method, teaching discussion) During the course students' activity and the ability to apply their knowledge in relation to the case shall be assessed A research project using the implemented method in the form of double groups, and an oral examination Recommended readings 1.
-Schorpp, S., Dynamic Fleet Management for International Truck Transportation, Gabler Verlag,, Wiesbaden,, 2011, www.amazon.com Knowledge As a result of course, the student should: - Give the definition of Planning of Transport - Characterize the functions of Organization and Planning of Transport - Explain the importance of Organization and Planning of Transport - Give the definition of Organization and Planning of Transport Skills As a result of course, the student should: familiarity with different approaches to the study of Organization and planning of transport an ability to apply these to contemporary collective and, and political behavior -an ability to formulate and construct logical arguments economic aspects of urban transport systems and developments and an ability to evaluate these through empirical and theoretical methods -an understanding of how works economic organization and planning of transport in UE Other social competences As a result of course, the student: - Will be creative in the use of proper tools - Will be capable of use in practice the acqu
+Course title Organization and Planning of Transport Level of course second cycle Teaching method lecture Person responsible for the course Wojciech Lewicki E-mail address to the person Wojciech.Lewicki@zut.edu.pl Course code (if applicable) WEKON-1-67-L ECTS points 4 Semester winter/summer Language of instruction english Hours per week 1 Hours per semester 15 Objectives of the course into addressing the impact of transportation Looks at how transportation planners craft are both technically sound and politically fools and skills used by professionals in this Provides an overview of alternatives availanced for long and unnecessary motorized modes such as walking, biking, and public on choices on equity projects and policie easible, introducing s field.
+Ible to transportatio travel and shift the left.
+Entry requirements No requirements.
+Course contents Introduction and course overview History of the urban transport system and its impact on urban form The Evolution of the Transportation Planning Process The Evolution of the Transportation Planning Process (II) Trends in modal choice, plausible determinants Transport planning as a technocratic activity Managing the automobile Transport Planning in the information age Walking and cycling in the city (bike share) Transport Finance Assessment methods Giving methods (informative lecture, story, descricpion, explanation) Problem methods (problem lecture) Activating methods (cases methods situational method teaching discussion) Recommended readings Schorpp, S., Dynamic Fleet Management for International Truck Transportation, Gabler Verlag,, Wiesbaden,, 2011, www.amazon.com Knowledge As a result of course, the student should: - Give the definition of Planning of Transport - Characterize the functions of Organization and PLanning of Transport - Explain the importance of Organization and PLanning of Transport - Give the definition of Organization and PLanning of Transport Skills As a result of course, the student should: familiarity with different approaches to the study of Organization and planning of transport an ability to apply these to contemporary collective and, and political behavior -an ability to formulate and construct logical arguments economic aspects of urban transport systems and developments and an ability to evaluate these through empirical and theoretical methods -an understanding of how works economic organization and planning of transport in UE Other social competences As a result of course, the student: - Will be creative in the use of proper tools of Organization and Planning of Transport - Will be capable of use in practice the acquired knowledge of Organization and Planning of Transport